oscal-compass/community/GOVERNANCE.md

 ### Election Process

-The election process is as follows:
+The election process is as given below.
+Tooling and precise process for election will be captured in a separate [election document](./election-process.md) and approved by oversight committee before the election.

 1. **Call for Nominations**: One month before the election, a call for nominations will be sent out to the OSCAL Compass community.
 2. **Nomination Period**: Community members will have one month to nominate candidates for the Oversight Committee.
 Self-nominations are permitted.
 3. **Candidate Statements**: Each candidate will be asked to provide a statement of interest and qualifications.
 4. **Vetting**: There is usually a process for the existing committee or another body to review the nominations and confirm that the candidates meet the eligibility criteria.
+   - Negative determination of eligibility needs to be affirmed by a majority vote of the current oversight committee.
-5. **Voting Period**: A two-week voting period will be held.
+5. **Voting Period**: A four-week voting period will be held.
 6. **Results**: The results of the election will be announced within one week of the close of voting.
-7. **Voting Process and Tie-Breaking**: Elections will be held using an online preference election system which supports [Condorcet](https://en.wikipedia.org/wiki/Condorcet_method) elections, using Schulze completion rule.
+7. **Voting Process and Tie-Breaking**: Elections will be held using an online preference election system which supports [Condorcet](https://en.wikipedia.org/w/index.php?title=Condorcet_method&oldid=1320812541) elections, using [Schulze completion rule](https://en.wikipedia.org/w/index.php?title=Schulze_method&oldid=1319288463).

 ### Terms and Election Cycles

 Oversight committee members are elected to serve a two year term.
-Members can serve two consecutive terms (4 years).
+Members can serve upto two consecutive terms (max.
+4 years) after which they must leave for at least one term before being eligible for oversight committee again.
 Bootstrap and terms that result in equal to or less than one year served are exempt.

-Election cycles are scheduled such that roughly half of the seats come up for re-election each year for purposes of continuity.
+Elections are held annually and are scheduled such that roughly half of the seats come up for re-election each year for purposes of continuity.
 The exact number of seats alternates between 3 and 4.

-**Note:** In future the committee will revisit if of the two election cycles, one can be resrticted to just the maintainers of **core** projects being candidates.
+**Note:** In future the committee will revisit if of the two election cycles, one can be restricted to just the maintainers of **core** projects being candidates.

 ### Maximal and minimal representation